 How You Can Help:

-We would like to team up with any global citizens who can work together with us in any of the 3 ways below:
+We would like to join hands with any global citizens who may be able to help in any of the 3 ways below:

 1). donate only a single tweet to share this website with others, so we can recruit more collaborators.